 Corporate Governance System

-The Company transitioned to a "Company with Nominating Committee, etc." (then called "Company with Committees") as early as 17 years ago in June 2004.
-Even now, there are only 77 companies in Japan with this type of committee system (as of April 14, 2020).
+FSG transitioned to a “Company with a Nominating Committee, etc.” (then called “Company with Committees”) as early as 19 years ago in June 2004.
+As of April 13, 2023, only 90 of the listed companies in Japan have adopted for this system.

 The purposes for adopting the system are as follows: (1) Strengthen the governance of the Group as a whole; (2) Improve the transparency of management for shareholders and investors;(3) Clarify the business execution roles of each Group company and the Group’s management, and improve the efficiency and quality of the Group’s strategy; and (4) Implement strategies with a broader perspective by making active use of the abilities of outside directors and increasing the speed of change.

 The Remuneration Committee considers and decides the basic remuneration and incentives and evaluation items on the remuneration of directors and executive officers with the aim of making the Group’s management more transparent.
 The Nominating Committee and the Remuneration Committee are composed of one inside director and three outside directors.

 The Audit Committee has been established to secure legitimate, appropriate and efficient operations of the Group, which means operations based on the annual policy and medium- to long-term management policy.
-The Audit Committee is composed of four outside directors.
+The Audit Committee is composed of three outside directors.

 Structure of the Board of Directors

-The Board of Directors is composed of six Directors including four Independent Outside Directors, considering to diversity.
+The Board of Directors is composed of 6 Directors including 3 Independent Outside Directors, considering to diversity.
 The Internal Directors have extensive and diversified experience such as management in general including management strategy, responsibility for Group companies, and operation of overseas businesses.